explodinglabs/explodinglabs.github.io/docs/_posts/airflow/2017-12-13-airflows-execute-context.markdown

 An explanation of each item is found  in Airflow's documentation under [Macros](https://airflow.apache.org/docs/stable/macros-ref.html).

-As a side note, you can generate the context from a TaskInstance.
+Incidentally -- you can generate the context from a TaskInstance.

 ```python
 context = TaskInstance(task=task, execution_date=datetime.now()).get_template_context()